 Yes!
 At LorMet Community Federal Credit Union your accounts, such as individual and joint accounts and revocable trust accounts, are federally insured by the National Credit Union Administration (NCUA) up to $250,000.
 The NCUA insures Individual Retirement Accounts (IRAs) separately up to $250,000.

 Some credit unions are not federally insured and you will want to make sure you understand another credit union’s insurance situation before joining and opening an account.

 Credit union members are also the owners.
-Unlike most financial institutions which are owned by stockholders who own a part of the institution and intend on making money from their investment, a credit union doesn’t operate in that manner.
+Unlike most banks which are owned by stockholders who own a part of the institution and intend on making money from their investment, a credit union doesn’t operate in that manner.
 Rather, each credit union member owns one “share” of the organization.
-The user of credit union services is also an owner, and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.
+The user of credit union services is also an owner and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.

 The primary purpose in furthering their goal of service is to encourage members to save money.
 Another purpose is to offer loans to members.
 In fact, credit unions have traditionally made loans to people of ordinary means.
 Credit unions can charge lower rates for loans (as well as pay higher dividends on savings) because they are not-for-profit cooperatives.
 Rather than paying profits to stockholders, credit unions return earnings to members in the form of dividends or improved services.

 In many ways the two are very similar.
 Both typically offer checking, savings, credit cards, loans, and other banking services.
 It is organization and structure where they differ.
 Banks are typically for-profit businesses selling banking services to deliver profits to their stockholders.
 Credit unions are not-for-profit cooperatives providing banking services to its members.